Annual Salary

 You can get into this job through:

-Your course should be one recognised by the:
+Your postgraduate course should be recognised by one of the following:

-Courses can take up to 4 years to complete.
+Training can take between 3 and 4 years to complete.

-To become a child psychotherapist, you will need to complete 4 years of training with the Association of Child Psychotherapists (ACP).
+To become a child psychotherapist, you will need to complete 4 years of training with the APC.

 You'll also need experience of working with children or vulnerable adults.